A Song Leader’s Introduction to Voices Together

 Participants will explore the histories and contexts of worship elements, as well as the artistic styles and traditions represented.
 They will discover how the Voices Together committee compiled resources with the intention of breaking down barriers and dismantling oppression.
 Participants will critically evaluate how new resources can nurture and stretch their communities.

 This course offers insights for all types of song leaders: new or experienced, band leader or conductor, organist or guitarist.
 Course content will focus on using the pew edition and Accompaniment Edition of the Voices Together hymnal.
+Request a syllabus.

 This course is asynchronous which means there is no set meeting time for the course.
 Students are expected to complete coursework on their own and post to an online forum weekly.